The autobiography of Malcolm X

 And his enduring message is as relevant today as when he first delivered it."--BOOK JACKET.

 "This is the first hardcover edition of this classic autobiography since it was originally published in 1964.
-In its searing pages, Malcolm X the Muslim leader, firebrand, and anti-integrationist, tells the extraordinary story of his life and the growth of the Black Muslim movement to veteran writer and journalist …
+In its searing pages, Malcolm X the Muslim leader, firebrand, and anti-integrationist, tells the extraordinary story of his life and the growth of the Black Muslim movement to veteran writer …

 31 éditions